-Opposing Briefs BY Ian Finn
+By Ian Finn

 This is going to be a short review…maybe.
 I happened to find Opposing Briefs while browsing Amazon looking for another good MM/Gay romance book to read.
 What I found was a JUST OKAY book.
 No offense to any, but I find that I like my gay romance written by a woman.
 The books are written much better…unless someone knows of any that would make me eat my words…. maybe I am wrong, but it is just my opinion.
 Anyway, here is my review of Opposing Briefs written by Ian Finn.

-Opposing Briefs is an enemy to lovers’ story, and I realized quite early into reading the book that I read book 2, Oral Arguments a few months ago and I felt the same way…although Opposing Briefs was a little better.
-The story is about rival opponents in the courtroom, both men are lawyers.
-One man, Logan is openly gay, while Andrew is trapped in a loveless abusive marriage to a woman who is a conniving, manipulative bitch, and a gold digger.
+Opposing Briefs is an enemy to lovers’ story, and I realized quite early into reading the book that I read book 2, Oral Arguments, a few months ago, and I felt the same way…although Opposing Briefs was a little better.
+The story is about rival opponents in the courtroom; both men are lawyers.
+Logan is openly gay, while Andrew is trapped in a loveless abusive marriage to a conniving, manipulative bitch, and a gold digger.

 Let’s talk about the wife cheating bit.
-It doesn’t matter how bad the relationship was that shouldn’t be in a romance book with a HEA.
-If this was in the synopsis, I would’ve even thought to read this.
+It doesn’t matter how bad the relationship was; that shouldn’t be in a romance book with a HEA.
+If this were in the synopsis, I would’ve even thought to read this.
 There is nothing romantic about cheating.
 Seriously, my heart bleeds for Andrew and what he went through, but cheating is no excuse.
 Another thing, Andrew’s declaration of love was premature…I mean, seriously, though.

 When I am reading a gay romance book, I want it to be great…Opposing Briefs was just okay for me.